Netlabbuilder/Ansible_notes/Arista Networks/Lab1 Spine Leaf Layer3 Underlay/README.md

   - One control node on which ansible is installed.

 - **Managed nodes**
-  - Six managed nodes, also known as **target nodes**, on which the configuration changes or modifications are applied:
+  - Six managed nodes, also known as **target or remote nodes**, on which the configuration changes or modifications are applied:
     - Two spine nodes
     - Four leaf nodes
 - **Network connectivity**